sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

 ##### Main consolidated metrics

 - **TTFT (Time to First Token)**
-  Client-side TTFT typically shows higher variance due to request queueing, especially when concurrency is enabled.
+  TTFT typically shows higher variance due to request queueing, especially when concurrency is enabled.
+Client-side TTFT could be influenced by the networking time.

 - **End-to-end latency**
-  Client-side latency includes queue wait time, while server-side latency does not.
+  Includes queueing time and TTFT.
+Client-side latency could be influenced by the networking time.

 - **Output tokens per second**
   Output throughput per request.
-  For batching-enabled endpoints, throughput per request may decrease as batch size increases.
+For batching-enabled endpoints, throughput per request may decrease as batch size increases, but the overall throughput will increase.

 - **Acceptance rate**
   Acceptance rate for speculative decoding pairs.

 ##### Batching analysis

-The benchmarking pipeline automatically infers **effective batching behavior** by analyzing request timing patterns.
+The benchmarking pipeline automatically estimates **batching behavior** by analyzing request timing patterns.

 - Requests with identical `server_ttft` are grouped together
 - Batch size is inferred as the next power of two of the group size